Aeomanate/CPPNewbieMentoring/README.md

    - Every task have a dozen variations of solution - it's up to you what to choose.
    - If you can't find any solution, you can ask for help, advice, tip, or direct guide.
      - Maybe, you decided to change a task description, and you didn't notice it.
        Therefore, you can't find a solution to a very broad and, actually, another task.
-It's a usual case when task description wasn't interpreted correctly.
+It's a usual case when a task description wasn't interpreted correctly.
-     - Maybe, you have to change a task description and without it the task should be solved in a different way that the description is supposed to do.
+     - Maybe, you have to change a task description, and without it the task can't be solved.
+Mistakes occurs - offer your variations.
      - It's always a good idea to ask for help in task description understanding.